 You can configure how updates are handled by opening the application menu and selecting the Update Preferences item.

-Selecting this item opens a page that allows you to configure
+Selecting this item opens a page that allows you to configure how updates are performed.

 When you have adjusted the options, press the back button to return to the previous view.